-Known to be invented in 1998 by Keith Zivalich in California, the inspiration for this blanket was his daughter's small stuffed toy or a Beanie Baby, Pugsly that she kept on his shoulder to give him ‘company’ for their long road trip.
+A weighted blanket known to be invented in 1998 by Keith Zivalich in California.
+The inspiration for the weighted blanket was his daughter's small stuffed toy that she kept on his shoulder to give him company for their long road trip.

-This led to the invention of what we today know as the Weighted Blanket.
+This idea led to the invention of what we today know as the Weighted Blanket.

 What is a Weighted Blanket?

 A weighted blanket is a throw-size blanket filled with moderately weighted materials like plastic pellets.
 It is known as a gravity blanket or anxiety blanket.
 They are designed to be heavy (weighing about 5 – 30 pounds) and made from 6 x 6-inch stitched squares, each filled with micro glass beads, plastic poly pellets, steel shot beads, sand, or smooth pebbles to give a blanket the heaviness it requires.

 According to research published in the American Academy of Sleep Medicine, weighted blankets effectively reduce insomnia severity and reduce fatigue, depression, and anxiety symptoms.

 A weighted blanket comes in different weights and sizes and can even be used by adults and kids to enhance a sense of calmness in their day-to-day lives.

 Pros and Cons of a Weighted Blanket